named-data/ndn-cxx/docs/code-style.rst

 3.7.
 Variables should be initialized where they are declared.

     This ensures that variables are valid at any time.
-Sometimes it is impossible to initialize a variable to a valid value where it is declared:
+Sometimes it is impossible to initialize a variable to a valid value where it is declared.

     .. code-block:: c++